Preparing for Class: FAQS

 What to wear

 Yoga practice is undertaken with bare feet.
-Wear comfortable leggings, shorts or tracksuit pants and a fitted t-shirt or singlet that won’t restrict your movement.
+Wear clothing comfortable for you – leggings, shorts or tracksuit pants and a fitted t-shirt or singlet that won’t restrict your movement.
 Bring a jumper or shawl for the relaxation at the end of class, especially in winter.
 You may wish to bring a small towel for some of the more dynamic classes.
 Please ensure your feet are clean before class as equipment is shared.

 Eating and drinking